Seven Springs Holistic Retreats

 Labyrinth

-A traditional 7 course labyrinth lies nestled within a natural bowl, shaded by old growth Elm trees.
+A Classical 7 Circuit Labyrinth lies nestled within a natural bowl, shaded by mature American beech, sycamore, and maple trees.
 This recreation of ancient sacred sites is a powerful setting for walking (or running!) meditation and prayer.

 Natural Springs